Wednesday Wicker Wisdom-Antique Wicker Eras

 1920s Lloyd Loom wicker baby cart

-Both the machine-made Lloyd Loom wicker and the handwoven paper wicker were now painted.
-And during the 1920s often featured diamond patterns in the backs and sides called the “Art Deco” style.
+During the 1920s paper wicker often featured diamond patterns in the backs and sides which were called the “Art Deco” style.
 Set-in upholstered cushions were the rage in couches, rockers, and chairs, then too.

 1930s paper wicker rocker